Clutch that transmits power in a single direction

-If the driveline dynamics then causes ω < 0 at a later time, the clutch abruptly unlocks and stops transferring torque.
+If the driveline dynamics then causes ω < 0 later in the simulation, the clutch abruptly unlocks and stops transferring torque.

 If you choose transmission for the negative direction, the clutch locks if ω = ωH – ωR ≤ 0 and becomes zero from negative values.
 The slip ω then remains zero, and the clutch transfers torque.

-If the driveline dynamics then causes ω > 0 at a later time, the clutch abruptly unlocks and stops transferring torque.
+If the driveline dynamics then causes ω > 0 later in the simulation, the clutch abruptly unlocks and stops transferring torque.